hexagonix/src/CONTRIBUTING.md

 ;; Numeric variables and constants must be declared on the same line, as below:

-.day: dd 5 ;; Declaring a numerical variable (gapp.dia) in the same line.
+.day: dd 5 ;; Declaring a numerical variable (gapp.dya) in the same line.
 ```

 In the header of the file, it must contain the author's name, with copyright, as below: